sfiligoi/tutorial-k8s-sdsc2022/hands-on/6a_Network_hands_on.md

 Having to manually switch between the two Pods is obviously tedious.
 What we really want is to have a single logical address that will automatically load-balance between them.

-You can copy-and-paste the lines below, but please do replace “username” with your own id;\
+You can copy-and-paste the lines below, but please do replace “username” with your own id.
-All the participants in this hands-on session share the same namespace, so you will get name collisions if you don’t.

 ###### svc2.yaml: